But that gold standard is in fact fool’s gold. Here's why—and what's a better goal to aim for instead.

 How the 180 rule took off

 “Landing with your foot far out in front of you means your knee joint is extended straighter,” says running specialist and physical therapist Leslie Williams, DPT.
-“That is a disadvantaged position, meaning the muscles cannot absorb as much force."
+“That is a disadvantaged position—the muscles cannot absorb as much force."
 Instead, that force then travels into the knee, she says.

 When you increase your cadence, the research not only shows you reduce stress at the knee but also at the hip.
-You also decrease the amount you're breaking your momentum, so you end up being more efficient.
+You also decrease the amount you're breaking your momentum on each step, so you end up being more efficient.

 Imagine if a coach used the average jumping height of NBA players—nearly 2.5 feet—as a metric for how high the everyday basketball player should jump.
 Or if the average tennis serve of professionals on the World Tennis Tour (around 105 mph for women and 120 mph for men) was used as a standard for your weekend tennis player.

 That coach would be laughed at because it’s inherently ridiculous.
 You can’t set standards for the average population based on the subset that is best at it.
 Yet that’s exactly what's happened in running.